satur-io/estoraje/README.md

 - Use a hard consistency system to coordinate the nodes.
 In our case, we have an embed etcd server as a sidecar on each node.

 ### ¿Why all logic in one file?
-Almost all the code is in one file, main.go.
+Almost all the code is in one file, `main.go`.
 Why?

 This is a way to force myself to keep the system simple!
 If you can use only one file -and you don't want to go crazy- all non-essential code will be removed and you won't develop unwanted features.